-Welcome to our Exclusive Guide to all 178 active Chinese brands again! one after we originally published it, 52 brands have already been added.
-It is the result of research spanning three years and multiple investigating trips to China and includes car, electric vehicles, pickup, bus and truck manufacturers.
+Welcome to our Exclusive Guide to all 187 active Chinese brands.
+60 brands have been added since its original publication in January 2018.
+This guide is the result of three years of research and multiple investigating trips to China.
+It includes car, electric vehicles, pickup, bus and truck manufacturers.
 For now we are keeping roughly 130 LSEV makers out, that’s low-speed electric vehicles that don’t require a drivers license and are restricted to rural towns.
-Nowhere else will you find such a exhaustive and up-to-date compilation of all active Chinese automotive manufacturers.
+Nowhere else will you find such an exhaustive and up-to-date compilation of all active Chinese automotive manufacturers.
 Like it has been the case for this very website, it’s my need for such a list and its absence anywhere online that have triggered this endeavour.
 A very simple way to take stock of how much the Chinese brands list has grown over the years is this: there are probably just as many active automotive brands in China than there are in the rest of the world combined…

 The largest new vehicle market in the world, China is evolving at lightning speed with a myriad of local brands currently operating.
 Recently, the allocation of electric car production licenses by the Chinese government has triggered the creation of dozens of new NEV manufacturers and brands.
 In a way, China is now where the North American and European markets were in the 1920s with over a hundred brands competing for share in booming volumes.
 There is no doubt the number of Chinese brands will drastically reduce over the next few decades, but for now, with sub-brands becoming brands, brands appearing and disappearing on a weekly basis, it can be a truly confusing maze.
 No more.